vanapaladheerajvarma/ipl_score_prediction/README.md

  But currently Deccan Chargers,Rising Pune Supergiant,Gujarat Lions and Kochi Tuskers Kerala  teams are not present in the ipl so let us remove records which contains these teams.During this process some venues which are home to these team are also being removed.So we are left with

- *Number of Teams=8
+ * Number of Teams=8
- *Number of Venue's=31
+ * Number of Venue's=31
- *Number of Matches=437
+ * Number of Matches=437

  Here Also Convert Categorical features to Numberical By One Hot Encoding

- -Venue= One Hot Encoded List of Size 31
+ - Venue= One Hot Encoded List of Size 31

- -Bowling team=One Hot Encoded List of Size 8
+ - Bowling team=One Hot Encoded List of Size 8

   -Batting team=One Hot Encoded List of Size 8